Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Masking Appliances for Airless Spray Painting

-Over-spray will ruin your appliances if you don't cover them correctly.
+Over-spray will ruin your appliances if you don't protect them correctly.
 Covering appliances is really easy with a hand masker.
 For a microwave, tear off a piece of plastic and tape and wrap the plastic all the way around the edges.
 Open the plastic and tape it together in the middle so the microwave is totally concealed.

 With a dishwasher, open the door and cover the rubber water seal on the inside to protect it from over-spray.
 Wrap the dishwasher with plastic the same way as I explained for the microwave.
 For stoves, you can either remove them, or wrap them with masking paper and plastic.